 G. West Firm Energy.

-For purposes of this Attachment, the Annex and the Agreement, “West Firm Energy” shall mean a product that is or will be scheduled as firm energy consistent with the most recent rules adopted by the Western Systems Coordinating Council (“WSCC”) for which the only excuses for failure to deliver or receive are if an interruption is (i) due to an Uncontrollable Force as provided in Section 10 of the Western Systems Power Pool Agreement (the “WSPP Agreement” which shall also be part and parcel of the Other Agreements (as defined in Annex)); or (ii) where applicable, to meet Seller's public utility or statutory obligations to its customers.
+For purposes of this Exhibit, the Annex and the Agreement, “West Firm Energy” shall mean a product that is or will be scheduled as firm energy consistent with the most recent rules adopted by the Western Systems Coordinating Council (“WSCC”) for which the only excuses for failure to deliver or receive are if an interruption is (i) due to an Uncontrollable Force as provided in Section 10 of the Western Systems Power Pool Agreement (the “WSPP Agreement” which shall also be part and parcel of the Other Agreements (as defined in Annex)); or (ii) where applicable, to meet Seller's public utility or statutory obligations to its customers.
 Notwithstanding any other provision in this Agreement, if Seller exercises its right to interrupt to meet its public utility or statutory obligations, Seller shall be responsible for payment of damages for failure to deliver firm energy as provided in the Other Agreements or otherwise herein.

 H. Controlling Provisions.

-Notwithstanding any contrary provisions in this Attachment (including Annex to which this Attachment is a part) or the Other Agreements, any conflict between this Attachment (including Annex to which this Attachment is a part) and the Other Agreements shall be resolved in favor of this Attachment (including the Annex to which this Attachment is a part).
+Notwithstanding any contrary provisions in this Exhibit (including Annex to which this Exhibit is a part) or the Other Agreements, any conflict between this Exhibit (including Annex to which this Exhibit is a part) and the Other Agreements shall be resolved in favor of this Exhibit (including the Annex to which this Exhibit is a part).

-WEST FIRM ENERGY (NON-INDEXED) ATTACHMENT
+WEST FIRM ENERGY (NON-INDEXED) EXHIB IT

 TO THE